-Southern Cross University has been engaged by the Department of Health & Human Services to undertake the Victorian Allied Health Workforce Research Program.
-This three-year research program will generate qualitative and quantitative information to inform future policy directions and allied health workforce strategies.
+Southern Cross University was engaged by the Department of Health and Human Services to undertake the Program.
+The three-year program involved gathering in-depth data from allied health employers and individual allied health practitioners and generated qualitative and quantitative information to inform future policy directions and allied health workforce strategies.

 For further background information on the Program, please view the program Information Sheet and visit the Southern Cross University .